23 Good Work Habit Examples to Build a Successful Career

 Make sure that everything you do is somehow related to one of your goals.
 Before starting something, determine how it fits in with your long-term plans.

-If you are able to directly tie the task to a written goal, then make time to do it.
-However, if you are unable to link a project with one of your long-term goals, then consider delegating it to somebody else, or completely eliminate it.
+If you can tie the task to a written goal, make time to do it.
+However, if you cannot link a project with one of your long-term goals, consider delegating it to somebody else or eliminating it.

-Making clear goals is your first step to fighting procrastination.
-Being able to prioritize your tasks and identify what is important helps create a framework for your daily routine.
+Making clear goals is the first step to fighting procrastination.
+Prioritizing your tasks and identifying what is essential helps create a framework for your daily routine.
 This will keep you from getting stuck on a specific task because you will be able to identify how each action fits in with your long-term goals.

-By regularly setting goals, you will never find yourself working on a project that will not benefit your mission.
-S.M.A.R.T. goals stand for specific, measurable, attainable, relevant, and time-bound.
+By regularly setting goals, you will never find yourself working on a project that does not benefit your mission.
+S.M.A.R.T. goals are specific, measurable, attainable, relevant, and time-bound.

-These goals can be set for any area of your life and help you define exactly what you want so you are able to know when you reach your goal.
+These goals can be set for any area of your life and help you define exactly what you want so you will know when you reach it.

 Improve your work life and boost job satisfaction with these 36 good work habits to improve your productivity by setting smart goals.

 Making clear goals is your first step to fighting procrastination.
-Prioritize your tasks and identify what is important to create a framework for your daily routine.
+Prioritize your tasks and identify what is essential to create a framework for your daily routine.

 Making clear goals is your first step to fighting procrastination.
-Prioritize your tasks and identify what is important to create a framework for your daily routine.
+Prioritize your tasks and identify what is essential to create a framework for your daily routine.

 To set your S.M.A.R.T. goals: